 Familiarization with, and use of, the major sources for legal research, including appellate advocacy, office memoranda, legislative interpretations and drafting, and scholarly writing; legal terminology.
+7 Credit Hours

-101. Contracts
+Law 101.
+Contracts

 The course is designed to teach first-year students the general principles of contract law.
 A special emphasis is placed upon the inter-relationship between statutory and common law.
+A consideration of Article 2 of the U.C.C. is included.
+4 Credit Hours

-102. Criminal Law
+Law 102.
+Criminal Law

-This course is designed to teach first year students the governing principles of Criminal Law; the function of Criminal Law and punishment, what constitutes a crime, elements of homicide and theft, defenses to criminal charges, and the concepts of criminal responsibility.
+This course is designed to teach first year students the governing principles of criminal law; the function of criminal law and punishment; what constitutes a crime, elements of homicide and theft, defense to criminal charges and the concepts of criminal responsibility.

-103. History of Western Legal Thought
+Law 103.
+History of Western Legal Thought